shawnmflemingc/web-basics/httptelnet.md

     ```
     This command tells Python to start its built-in HTTP server on TCP port 8000.
 You can use any available port, but 8000 is a common choice for testing.

-### Test using a web browser
+## Test Python's HTTP server is running using a web browser

- - Open a web browser and try accessing your new webserver at `http://localhost:8000` to see if it lists the files in the directory where it was ran.
+ - Open a web browser (Chrome or Firefox) and try accessing your new webserver at `http://localhost:8000` to see if it lists the files in the directory where it was ran.
 If it does not, check your settings above.

-### Start Telnet: Open Another Command Prompt Window
+## Open Another Command Prompt Window
 You'll need a separate window to connect to the server using Telnet because the first window is now occupied by the HTTP server.

-### Step 4: Connect Using Telnet
+## Run and Connect using Telnet
 In the new terminal window, connect to your local server using Telnet by typing:
 ```
 telnet localhost 8000
 ```
 Here, `localhost` is the hostname for your local machine, and `8000` is the port where your server is running.

-### Step 5: Make an HTTP Request
+## Type your HTTP GET Request
 Note: When you type you will NOT see those characters on screen in Telnet, but they are being sent to the web server.
 You also cannot use backspace to fix errors, so if you mistype start this step over!

 After the connection is established, type your HTTP request.
 To request the homepage (or the directory listing if no index.html is present), type: